 Biography

-Steve Stafstrom represents the Bridgeport neighborhoods of Black Rock, Brooklawn and the West End.
-He was first elected to the General Assembly in 2015 during a special election.
+Steve Stafstrom represents the Bridgeport neighborhoods of Black Rock, Brooklawn and the West End in the Connecticut General Assembly.
+He was first elected to the House of Representatives in 2015 during a special election.
 He currently serves as House Chair of the Judiciary Committee and serves on the Finance, Revenue and Bonding Committee.

-Stafstrom has used his platform as a public official to advocate for property tax reform, expanding access to high-quality education for all students, standing up for criminal justice reform initiatives and encouraging economic development in Connecticut’s urban centers.
-Stafstrom has worked to pass key legislation that helps steady Connecticut’s and Bridgeport’s financial footing and attract new businesses to the region.
-He has worked to improve the city’s business climate and quality of life.
+Stafstrom has used his platform as a public official to advocate for property tax reform, expanding access to high-quality education for all students, standing up for criminal justice reform initiatives, strengthening Connecticut’s gun laws, and encouraging economic development in the state's urban centers.
+He has worked to pass key legislation that helped steady Connecticut’s and Bridgeport’s financial footing and attract new residents and businesses to the region.
+Stafstrom has worked to improve the city’s business climate and quality of life.

-Having previously secured funding to help rebuild Central High School, Black Rock School and Claytor Magnet Academy, since 2019 he has worked to secure $90.8 million in state bonding money for Bridgeport’s new Bassick High School, which will include a unique Advanced Manufacturing program.
-This will open career paths for students, and train them in a rapidly growing and high-paying industry.
-This program will provide Bridgeport students with the training necessary to help fill the 15,000 advanced manufacturing jobs in the state that remain vacant.
+He secured funding to help rebuild Central High School, Black Rock School and Claytor Magnet Academy, and $90.8 million in state bonding money for Bridgeport’s new Bassick High School, which will include a unique Advanced Manufacturing program.
+Stafstrom has also delivered tens of millions of dollars for economic development projects, public infrastructure, improved parks and children’s recreational programs in Black Rock and Brooklawn.

-As Chair of the State's Judiciary Committee, he has focused on strengthening Connecticut's gun regulations, protecting minority communities, increasing fairness and transparency in the justice system, and making statutes and courts more business friendly.
+As Co-Chair of the Judiciary Committee, he has focused on strengthening Connecticut's gun regulations, protecting minority communities, increasing fairness and transparency in the justice system, and making statutes and courts more user friendly.

 Stafstrom is a trustee of St. Ann’s Parish and on the board of the Black Rock Neighborhood Revitalization Zone and the Bridgeport Regional Business Council’s leadership program.
 He formerly served on the Bridgeport City Council, as president of the City Lights Art Gallery, and as vice chairman of the Alpha Community Services YMCA.

 Having attended public schools in Orange, Stafstrom completed his undergraduate degree in politics and philosophy at Fairfield University, and later went on to obtain his juris doctorate from the Saint Louis University School of Law.
-He currently is a member of the Bridgeport-based law firm of Pullman & Comley, LLC, practicing in the area of commercial litigation.
+He currently is a member of the Bridgeport-based law firm of Pullman & Comley, LLC, practicing in the areas of commercial, real estate, and environmental litigation.
 He lives in Black Rock with his wife and two daughters.
+He is an avid runner and aspiring sailor.